EmanElrefai/ProductAPI/README.md

 - Applied the concept of cashing.
 - Wrote the unit test cases and genetated the code average.

+What makes this app unique?

+- Created it and implemented collection view using swiftUI.
+- Applied animation between product list page and product details page.
+- Used combine library
+- Open to anyone to learn the concept of cashing (How make your app interact when internet connection is on or off)

 ## The App 2 main pages:
 [1] Home Product page.